-Before, during, and at the close of your sale, you’ll need an attorney to help you protect your business secrets, navigate offers, and make informed decisions.
+Before, during, and at the close of your business, you’ll need a lawyer to help you protect your business secrets, navigate the sale, and make informed decisions.
 In this guide, you’ll learn how to find experienced attorneys, review their qualifications, and select one with the skills and know-how to help you sell your business.

 Who do I need?

-When you’re selling your business, you'll need a small business attorney who can review brokerage contracts, navigate buyer requests, and negotiate offers for acquisition.
-If you need help navigating basic contracts, working through price negotiations, or reviewing offers, you could work with a legal generalist who's skilled in contracts and contract law.
+During the sale, you’ll need a small business lawyer who can review brokerage contracts, navigate buyer requests, and negotiate offers for acquisition.
+If you need help navigating basic contracts, working through price negotiations, or reviewing offers, you could work with a legal generalist who’s skilled in contracts and contract law.
 Or, you could choose a lawyer who specializes in small business mergers and acquisitions to help you through the duration of your sale.

 Whether you choose a generalist or an attorney who specializes in small business needs, commit to seeking counsel from a person who has both the knowledge and experience required to help you sell your business.